Home » RECIPES » Smoked Pork Butt

 Time: 16 hours 30 minutes

-You are going to love this smokey, tender, melt in your mouth Smoked Pork Butt.
-It requires few simple ingredients, is great to feed a crowd, and cooks low and slow all day long.
+You are going to love this melt in your mouth Smoked Pork Butt recipe.
+It is smoked low and slow giving you the most tender pulled pork with a caramelized crunchy bark.

 Smoked Pork Butt sitting on a tray ready to be shredded with two forks.